the-10x-academy/apprenticeship-team-d/README.md

 Visual Studio Code (source-code editor) <br />
 Node.js <br />
-HTML <br />
-CSS <br />
+monngoDB <br />
 Git <br />

 ##Scripts
-In this directory You can run:
+In this directory you can run:

+### 'git clone <link>'

+This will clone repository to our machine.

 ### 'npm install'

 This will install the packages required for the application to work.We have to run this command on both server and client.

-### 'git clone <link>'

-This will clone repository to our machine.

 ### 'npm start'